10 Tips to Sustain Emotional Intimacy During a Conflict

 By practicing these steps repeatedly, you will be able to gracefully glide across the metaphorical dance floor.
 When you take dance lessons, you feel awkward at first.
-That’s not only OK, it is expected.
-Your teacher corrects your errors, and guides you towards adeptness.
+That’s not only OK, but it is also expected.
+Your teacher corrects your errors and guides you towards adeptness.
 That is a normal learning process.
 The same applies to this learning curve.

 That’s a normal concern.
 You are not alone.
 Most of us need a skilled professional counselor to help us achieve the level of emotional intimacy that makes us truly happy.

 Emotional connection, when repeated over time, actually changes your physical brain.
 It helps you feel loved and loving.
 Instead of staying stuck in fear, anger, or shame, you will feel safe.
 Safe to let down your guard.
 Safe to soften.
 Safe to open.
 Safe to share.
 Safe to love again with an open heart.

-Resources.
 This article is based on research from the following authors: